benmvp/benmvp.com/content/posts/how-to-shallow-clone-javascript-array/index.md

 }
 ```

-The `.slice()` method is used to return a shallow copy of a portion of an array based on the start and end indices we pass. **However, if we don't pass either index, `.slice()` simply returns a shallow copy!**
+The `.slice()` method is used to return a shallow copy of a portion of an array based on the start and end indices we pass. **However, if we don't pass either index, `.slice()` simply returns a shallow copy of the entire array!**

 I don't think I ever used `.slice()` for array shallow cloning.
 I always used `.concat()`.
 But I learned about it from seeing it in others' code.
 The more I think about it, using an empty `.slice()` is probably more semantically closer to a "copy" than `.concat()`.
 We're basically saying give me a slice of the whole array, which of course is a shallow copy.
 It's also one character shorter. 😉